 Files that you create by using Flash are commonly called movies.
 When you start Flash, the startup screen appears (by default), as shown in Figure 1-2.
 In the Create New section, click one of several options to immediately open a new movie file.
 These options let you create movies for various types of uses, such as mobile devices and further programming.
-For the purposes of this book, we assume that you want to create a general-use movie using the latest technology, which is the Flash File (ActionScript 3.0) option.
+For the purposes of this book, we assume that you want to create a general-use movie using the latest technology, which is the ActionScript 3.0 option.
 (ActionScript 3.0 is the latest version of Flash's programming language.)
+However, if you're creating an iPhone application, choose iPhone.

-If you have already opened a movie and have the menus available, choose File New.
-In the New Document dialog box, select Flash File (ActionScript 3.0) on the General tab and then click OK.
+If you already opened a movie and have the menus available, choose File New.
+In the New Document dialog box, select ActionScript 3.0 on the General tab and then click OK.
 You usually start by creating or importing some graphics.
 (To find out more about working with graphics, see Chapter 3.)